peter-schweitzer/EZServer/documentation/consumer.md

 ### route

 routes are URIs that can be triggered by any URI that starts with the route (can be arbitrarily long)

-### specificity

-the specificity of an URI decides the order of look up the order is

-specificity: rest endpoint > endpoint > rest endpoint with route param(s) > endpoint with route param(s) > rest route > route

 <!---->